-You can use a simple form called the Voluntary Contributions Schedule in your regular state tax documents to donate a portion of your refund to the “Colorado Nongame Conservation and Wildlife Restoration Cash Fund”.
+You can also use the Voluntary Contributions Schedule to donate a portion of your refund to the “Colorado Nongame Conservation and Wildlife Restoration Cash Fund”.
 Write in the amount you would like to donate to the fund in the box to the right.

-This pool of funds is utilized by wildlife rehabilitators that often take money out of their own pockets to ensure orphaned and injured wildlife get the care they need.
-Last year, one of the fund’s recipients was able to build a bobcat pen!
-This increases Colorado’s capacity to help these special cats when in need.
+This pool of funds is utilized by small rehab centers or wildlife rehabilitators that often take money out of their own pockets to ensure orphaned and injured wildlife get the care they need.

-Since Greenwood is a well established nonprofit with multiple sources of funding, we have opted out of receiving these grants.
-As treasurer and grant committee member, our Executive Director Linda Tyler plays a pivotal role in decisions about disbursement of these funds.
-We hope that, by bringing attention to the simplicity of voluntary contributions to nongame wildlife, more grants will be made to small rehab centers.
+Since Greenwood is a well established nonprofit with multiple funding sources, we have opted out of receiving these grants.
+As treasurer and grant committee member, our Executive Director, Linda Tyler, plays a pivotal role in decisions about the disbursement of these funds.
+We hope that by bringing attention to the simplicity of voluntary contributions to nongame wildlife, more grants will be made to these rehab centers.